 MSI established an audit committee (the "MSI Audit Committee") in September 2003.
-The current remit of the MSI Audit Committee is to assist the Board of MSI in monitoring: (i) the integrity of the financial statements of MSI, its FCA regulated subsidiaries, namely: Morgan Stanley Bank International Limited, MSI plc, Morgan Stanley Investment Management Limited and Morgan Stanley Investment Management (ACD) Limited ("Regulated Subsidiaries"), (ii) the systems of internal controls, (iii) compliance with legal and regulatory requirements, (iv) the qualifications and independence of external auditors for MSI and its Regulated Subsidiaries, (v) the performance of Morgan Stanley's internal and external auditors, and (vi) the efficacy of Morgan Stanley's policies and structures for conflict management in Europe.
+The current remit of the MSI Audit Committee is to assist the Board of MSI in monitoring: (i) financial reporting, (ii) internal controls, (iii) legal and regulatory compliance, (iv) internal audit; and (v) external auditors.

 The MSI Audit Committee reports to the Board of MSI on a quarterly basis.
-The MSI Audit Committee comprises Paul David Taylor, Jonathan William Bloomer, David Oliver Cannon, Terri Lynn Duhon and Melanie Jane Richards.
-Paul David Taylor, Jonathan William Bloomer, David Oliver Cannon, Terri Lynn Duhon and Melanie Jane Richards are not officers or employees of the Morgan Stanley Group and are independent members of the MSI Audit Committee.
-The MSI Audit Committee members are appointed by the Board of Directors of MSI.

-MSI plc complies with the corporate governance requirements as required by the corporate laws of the United Kingdom.
+The MSI Audit Committee comprises Paul David Taylor, Jonathan William Bloomer, David Oliver Cannon, Terri Lynn Duhon, Melanie Jane Richards, Megan Veronica Butler and Jane Elizabeth Pearce, who are not officers or employees of the Morgan Stanley Group and are independent members of the MSI Audit Committee.
+The MSI Audit Committee members are appointed by the Board of Directors of MSI.MSI plc complies with the corporate governance requirements as required by the corporate laws of the United Kingdom.